18F/identity-idp/CONTRIBUTING.md

 commits together, merges it, then deletes the branch.

 Everyone is encouraged to participate in code review.
-To solicit feedback from specific people, considering adding individuals or groups as requested reviewers on your pull request.
+To solicit feedback from specific people, consider adding individuals or groups as requested reviewers on your pull request.
 Most internal product teams have a team handle which can be used to notify everyone on that team, or you can request reviews from one of the available interest group teams: